Home - Bookapy Book Preview

 “Even the more primitive ones?”

-“Yes, though they don’t really understand them and the civilised races avoid them as they tend to kill strangers when they run across them.”
+“Yes, though they don’t understand them, and the civilised races avoid them as they tend to kill strangers when they run across them.”

 “What’s to stop an army using one to invade?”